vertigobr/nexus/README.md

 Nexus 2
 ======

-This is a small fix for Sonatype's public image in Hub, in order to work on Docker for Mac (beta).
+Sonatype Nexus 2.
+Works on Docker for Mac (beta).

+## How to run

+Check example on `runnexus.sh`, mounting data on a host folder.